 Why visit?
 Follow in the footsteps of pilgrims who have been visiting this high-tide-Island since the 8th century when it was home to a tiny chapel.
 While much has changed since those days, the magic and charm of Mont St Michel – especially the Gothic Abbey which crowns the island – remain the same.

 Popular as a day trip for those visiting the north of France or even from Paris, it’s also possible to spend a night or two on this unique island.
 By night, with footfall much lower, it takes on a whole other magical experience.

 While the rocky islet was once an island linked only by a footpath visible at low tide, creating the strategic defence location, a newer permanent road means that access is now much easier.
 That said, this location is home to the highest tides in Europe – and in St Malo, you’ll find some of the highest house-battering waves – so the occasional cut-off can occur, although now it’s only in the days after a full moon.

 With a spotlight on flight-free travel from the UK in 2023, reaching Mont St Michel from England is a breeze thanks to Brittany Ferries’s multiple connections to ports in Brittany and Normandy, making it an ideal weekend break in France.
-For something close to home, there’s a similar island defence system, St Michael’s Mount in Cornwall.
+For something close to home, there’s a similar island defence system, St Michael’s Mount, one of the best attractions in Cornwall.

 Visit Mont St Michel

 Best experiences: Tour the imposing Abbaye du Mont-Saint-Michel, which sits atop the isle.
 A UNESCO World Heritage Site, the interior is mesmerising, from the cloisters to the marble floors.
 Then you have the walkable ramparts and fortifications, such as La Tour Gabriel and Tour du Nord.
 Below, shops, hotels, and gardens provide relaxed strolls in the off-season – though expect intense crowds on peak weekends and summer days.